datagrok-ai/public/help/develop/performance.md

     slider is being dragged.
 * Interactivity and synchronization
   * Current row, mouse-over row, current column, mouse-over column, mouse-over row group
-* Viewers as first class citizens
+* Viewers as first-class citizens
   * Register, query, instantiate, attach to data source, add to view, use as a tooltip for row groups, render viewers dynamically.
 Usage example: full-screen mode that applies to all viewers.
   * Viewer descriptors: name, tooltip, best size/position, type of accepted data